 "Mr. Bates.
 You are wrong!
 Your time is up, and I now understand the guile that I did not know before.
 You are nothing more than an imaginative illusion of my gullible mind.
 You are a wandering ghost that has not realized that he is dead!"

 Everything around then had begun to fade before my eyes, including Mr. Reginald Bates.
 His memorable guise had begun to alter in a dramatic fashion.
 His face began to peel away, as did his physical appearance, into the nothingness of the early morning hours.
-I believe even he did not know what was transcending in that hotel.
+I believe even he did not know what was transcending in that hotel with certainty.
 A ghost can only haunt you, as long as our minds are susceptible to the presence of an inimical nature.
 In the end, I had regained the essence of my mental faculties, before it was too late.
-I will be candid in my admission to you the reader, all that you have read was nothing more than an interminable nightmare that existed, in the profoundness of my creative imagination and imbalance.
+I will be candid in my admission to you the reader, all that you have read was nothing more than an interminable experience that had existed, in the profoundness of the disturbing effects of the hotel.

-I awoke from my sleep, and everything was the same, as it was upon my arrival to the Batesville Hotel.
-I took a deep breath and reflected on that unusual matter.
+Afterward, everything was the same, as it was upon my arrival to the Batesville Hotel.
+I took a deep breath and had reflected on that unusual matter.
 Then, I left my room and walked down the staircase, and had realized that it was morning, and the storm had ended.
 The roads were still impassable, but there was a plane that was picking up any stranded people left behind.
-Before I left the Batesville Hotel, I had said my goodbyes to Mr. Reed, Mr. Lockhart and of course, to Mr. Bates.
-I was one of the fortunate ones to be rescued, but as I was departing the hotel, I felt a piece of paper in my pocket and took it out to read it.
-It was the genuine article about the tragic incidents and fires of the Batesville Hotel that I had read.
-What did this mean, if it was only a supposed nightmare I had?
-Whatever it was I had experimented was of an inscrutable origin that had no logical definition or elucidation that could be interpreted accordingly.
+I was one of the fortunate ones to be rescued, but as I was departing the hotel for the final time, I felt a piece of paper in my pocket and took it out to read it.
+It was the genuine article about the tragic incidents and historical fires of the Batesville Hotel that I had read, including one that had my name that I failed to notice.
+What did this mean?
+Whatever it was I had experimented was of an inscrutable origin that had no logical definition nor elucidation that could be interpreted accordingly.
 I Dick Tanner was either alive or dead?
-And if I was dead, did I not know of that inimitable truth?
+If I was dead, did I not know of that inimitable truth?